Skip to content

 Justice League International Reading Order:

-More Justice League: As the Justice League is active since the sixties, you can obviously explore the team’s history, with our Complete Justice League reading order.
+Need More Justice League Comics?
+As the Justice League team has been active since the sixties, you can obviously explore the team’s history, with our Complete Justice League reading order.

 3. Keith Giffen and J.M.
 DeMatteis wrote Justice League / Justice League International / Justice League America #1-60, Annual #1-5, Justice League Europe #1-35, Annual #1.